sequinstream/sequin/README.md

 Sequin provides an HTTP interface for sending and consuming messages.
 It supports both pull-based and push-based (via webhook) consumption patterns.

+Sequin also has first-class support for [sources](#sources).
+You can stream data from an existing Postgres table with the `postgres` source or safely ingest API webhooks with the `webhook` source.

 Get a feature-rich system like RabbitMQ via a straightforward HTTP API without adding complexity to your stack.

 ### Key Features: